ManiVaultStudio/DevBundle/README.md

 #### 2. `repo_info`

-&nbsp;&nbsp;&nbsp;&nbsp;`repo_info` is a central list of all HDPS repos describing subprojects, if any, that are defined in the repo and their project dependencies and binary dependencies.
+&nbsp;&nbsp;&nbsp;&nbsp;`repo_info` is a central list of all ManiVault repos describing subprojects, if any, that are defined in the repo and their project dependencies and binary dependencies.
 This is essential for creating a top-level CMakeLists.txt with the correct build order dependencies.

-&nbsp;&nbsp;&nbsp;&nbsp; This section shall be maintained to reflect the current status of the HDPS projects.
+&nbsp;&nbsp;&nbsp;&nbsp; This section shall be maintained to reflect the current status of the ManiVault projects.
 (Note: at the moment there is no provision for different dependencies between main and branches - as a workaround a copy of this file can be created.)

 &nbsp;&nbsp;&nbsp;&nbsp; These dependencies only need to be listed once for each repo that will be using in the `build_bundles`.